The subject is huge and complex.

 WHAT JUST HAPPENED!

 The symptoms mentioned above are due to hormone imbalance.
 Commonly there is sufficient or too much oestrogen, but insufficient progesterone which can lead to thyroid insufficiency and associated symptoms.
+Many women go in to the menopausal phase oestrogen dominant and so care should be taken when considering oestrogen therapy.

 Progesterone deficiency is a complex of stress disorders which include excess iron (only supplement with iron under strict advice, don’t assume tiredness is low iron), high cortisol (stress hormone) and low thyroid.